sourcegraph/sourcegraph-public-snapshot/lsif/docs/jobs.md

 # LSIF worker jobs

 The following job types are enqueued into [bull](https://github.com/OptimalBits/bull) and handled by the an instance of the worker process.
-Each job is enqueued with its job type, `name`, and its `args`.
+Each job is enqueued with a `name`, which determines how the job is performed, and an `args` object.

 ### `convert({repository, commit, root, filepath})`